-When a client connects to the server, it attempts to discover the server's Unicode mode setting, and it sets the P4_port_CHARSET variable to specify that setting: for non-Unicode, the variable is set to auto.
-If P4_port_CHARSET is set to auto, the client sets the P4CHARSET to auto.
+When a client connects to the server, it attempts to discover the server's Unicode mode setting, and it sets the P4\port\CHARSET variable to specify that setting: for non-Unicode, the variable is set to none; for Unicode, the variable is set to auto.
+If P4\port\CHARSET is set to auto, the client sets the P4CHARSET to auto.
 The client then examines its own environment to determine what character set it needs to use in appropriately rendering unicode files from the server.